Axon's AI work: What's ahead

 Our role in public safety is based on innovation.
 We're always thinking ahead.
 Before we had anyone working on AI, Axon has wondered aloud about how AI could impact customers for years.
-We have been quite speculative about how AI could be applied to law enforcement in past interviews and in our own communications.
-Many people, including customers and the public, have asked us 'what if' when it comes to facial recognition and predictive policing, as society as a whole has not thought through these things.
-That does not mean we are building—or will ever build—those things.
+We have been quite speculative about how AI could be applied to law enforcement in previous interviews and in our own communications.
+Many people, including customers and the public, have asked us 'what if' when it comes to facial recognition and predictive policing, as society as a whole has not thought about these things.
+That does not mean that we are building – or will ever build – those things.

 From Speculation to Reality

 After the February acquisition of two machine learning research teams, Dextro and Misfit, Axon has the capability to do world-class AI for the first time, and is uniquely positioned to use AI for the public good.
 This is a responsibility that we take seriously.
 The team has driven the shift from broad speculation to an actual roadmap focused on solving real problems in public safety.

 Now that we have a formal effort in place, we are establishing a clean break with previous speculation around AI and focusing on the new roadmap put in place by the Dextro and Misfit teams: one focused on eliminating paperwork and automating tedious back-office workflows such as redaction.